shrewdlogarithm/PoE-Character-Log-PS/README.md

 # PoE-Character-Log-PS #
 ## Path of Exile Character Log - track any PoE character as it's played ##

+# IMPORTANT NOTE: This version is pretty much abandoned in favour of the Desktop and Python versions - check my other REPOs for those #

 This is VERY much work-in-progress - sharing for feedback/ideas!

 ### What it Does ###